How to Dry a Wet Book

 Gently Shake and Dry Off the Excess Water

-The best place to start is removing at least some of the water.
+The best place to start is to remove at least some of the water.
 Be careful when doing this though, as you may cause more damage unintentionally by shaking it too hard.
 As best you can, gently shake and wipe down the pages and cover.

 Place a Cloth or Paper Towel Between the Pages